 Download free SNAP data for your project

 Do you have expertise in GIS or programming?
-All of SNAP’s data are freely available to the public.
-Our datasets include historical downscaled monthly data, projected downscaled monthly data, and derived products for Alaska and parts of Canada.
-Each dataset includes appropriate descriptions and metadata.
+SNAP data are freely available to the public.
+Our datasets include historical downscaled monthly data, projected downscaled monthly data, and derived products for Alaska and parts of Canada, including descriptions and metadata.
 If you wish to use our data for commercial purposes, please contact us.

-Are you looking for a specific data set, or are you unsure which of our datasets will help you approach the problem in mind?
+Are you looking for specific data, or are you unsure which of our datasets will help you approach the problem in mind?
 When possible, SNAP provides advice and guidance to data users.
 However, given that we are a grant-funded research group, more complex projects require us to seek support for our programmers, analysts, and faculty.

 Incorporate scenarios planning perspectives